FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: Experiments

-{\textbf{Backbones.}} To validate the versatility of our method, we select different range-view methods as our 2D backbone to extract frustum features, including SalsaNeXt~\cite{salsanext}, FIDNet~\cite{fidnet}, and CENet~\cite{cenet}.
-As shown in \cref{fig:compare}~(a), our proposed frustum-range representation can bring an improvement of $5.0\%$ to $6.8\%$ on different range-view methods.
+\textbf{2D Backbones.} To validate the versatility of our method, we employ various range-view methods as our 2D backbone for extracting frustum features, including SalsaNext~\cite{cortinhal2020salsanext}, FIDNet~\cite{zhao2021fidnet}, and CENet~\cite{cheng2022cenet}.
+As depicted in \cref{fig:compare}(a), our proposed frustum-range representation consistently delivers performance gains ranging from $5.0\%$ to $6.8\%$ in mIoU across different range-view methods.

+\textbf{Inference Efficiency.} Multiple sparse convolution backends, including MinknowskiEngine, SpConv, TorchSparse, and TorchSparse++, offer efficient processing for voxel-based methods.
+To compare FRNet with these backends, we implement MinkUNet~\cite{choy2019minkunet} using the MMDetection3D codebase across various backends.
+Additionally, we evaluate the FPS of MinkUNet implemented with the PCSeg and PointCept codebases, as well as the recent efficient method PTv3~\cite{wu2024ptv3}.
+All evaluations are conducted on a single NVIDIA 2080Ti GPU.
+As shown in \cref{tab:inference}, while TorchSparse++ delivers satisfactory efficiency for LiDAR segmentation, FRNet achieves the fastest inference speed, making it suitable for real-time applications in autonomous driving systems.

+\textbf{Multi-Dataset Fusion.} Recent studies~\cite{wu2024ppt,liu2024m3net} highlight the importance of large-scale benchmarks achieved through multi-dataset fusion strategies across heterogeneous datasets.
+In this work, We extend Fast-FRNet to support multi-dataset joint training, as shown in \cref{tab:multi_dataset}.
+Initially, we combine multi-source datasets using mean-variance normalization to align intensity values, which provides slight performance gains compared to single-source training.
+Additionally, inspired by PPT~\cite{wu2024ppt}, we incorporate point-prompt techniques to facilitate multi-source joint training.
+This approach yields further improvements, demonstrating the effectiveness of prompt-guided strategies in multi-dataset fusion.

+\textbf{Open-Vocabulary Semantic Segmentation.} To investigate the potential of FRNet in open-vocabulary segmentation, we adopt an approach inspired by OpenScene~\cite{peng2023openscene}.
+Specifically, we integrate text and image features into the framework, aligning them with point features.
+During inference, text inputs are used to guide the segmentation of point clouds with similar features.
+As shown in \cref{tab:zeroshot}, FRNet demonstrates promising performance in zero-shot segmentation.
+Additionally, in \cref{fig:open_vocabulary}, we present qualitative results of segmentation using corresponding text inputs, highlighting the capability of FRNet to handle open-world perception tasks effectively.